MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     OneTo(N) = UnitRange.(1, Lift(N))

-When a lifted function is vector-valued, the resulting pipeline is plural.
+When a lifted function is vector-valued, the resulting combinator builds plural pipelines.

     run(OneTo(3))
     #=>